 Looking to make your great outdoors even greater this summer?
 Check out our 2018 SUMMER GARDEN TIPS.

-Gardening has long been one of my favourite outdoor hobbies, and though I wish I could say my cottage gardens rival those featured in magazines, I’m not quite there yet.
-Gardening certainly has its challenges, especially in cottage country where you’re not on site every day, but I am determined.
+Gardening has long been one of my favourite outdoor hobbies.
+I wish I could say my cottage gardens rival those featured in magazines.
+Truth be told, I’m not quite there yet.
+Gardening certainly has its challenges, especially in cottage country where you’re not on site every day.
+Yet, I am determined.
 What I lack in knowledge I learn through first-hand experience.

 Whether you’re in the city or the country, check out our 2018 SUMMER GARDEN TIPS.
 These simple ideas will help you discover that green thumb you always knew you had.